Skip to content

 • Artifact retention: drag the slider back to 30 days.

-• Policy settings: clear each field individually.
+• Policy settings: clear each field individually for the current workspace.

 Next Steps